sjanhunen/dokimazo/papers/one-question.rst

    - Christ's obedience to the Father was the wisdom and power of God.
 He wanted what God wanted.
    - Doing everything heartily means doing it from the heart!

 Compare the covenants to the Mystery.
 The Mystery is really about an even bigger purpose than any covenant.
 Think about what is said about the heart in both.
 Which is more?
 Which is greater?
 Who is being witnessed to with the Mystery versus Israel's role as priests?
+God wants a heart-to-heart relationship not just with the pepole of the New Covenant, but with people from all nations.
+If you really think about it, the nation of Israel was intended to serve all other nations and be an example.
+When we get to Ephesians, Paul is addressing people that were "strangers from the covenants".
+And what is at the core of his message?

 Is the central prayer in Ephesians the only prayer that specifically talks about Christ dwelling in our hearts?